Your Amazing Life

 The last leg of your journey is action: deliberate, consistent, disciplined, persistent action.
 You will track your results in real-time, make adjustments as needed, and soon enough, those goals and dreams will turn into reality.

 Soon, you will become the person you have designed.
-You will take gigantic steps toward your vision, and that is the same as reaching up for the stars.
+You will take gigantic steps toward your vision, which is the same as reaching up for the stars.

 To learn more about the Action process, follow the Journey Map below or skip right to the Action Voyage – Consistent, Massive Action Toward Your Dreams.